Acute tubular necrosisNecrosis - renal tubular; ATN; Necrosis - acute tubular

 When to Contact a Medical Professional

-Promptly treating conditions that can lead to decreased blood flow as well as decreased oxygen to the kidneys can reduce the risk of acute tubular necrosis.
+Promptly treating conditions that can lead to decreased blood flow as well as decreased oxygen to the kidneys can reduce the risk for ATN.

 Blood transfusions are crossmatched to reduce the risk of incompatibility reactions.

-Carefully monitor exposure to medications that can be toxic to the kidney.
-Have your blood levels of these medications checked regularly.
-Drink a lot of fluids after having any radiocontrast dyes to allow them to be removed from the body and reduce the risk of kidney damage.
+Drink a lot of fluids after having any contrast dyes to allow them to be removed from the body and reduce the risk for kidney damage.